tillitis/tillitis-key1/doc/threat_model/threat_model.md

   firmware mode, not app mode.
 This protects against an app changing its own CDI to something not measured by the firmware.

-- Impersonation: When using *verified boot* the attacker is control
+- Impersonation: When using *verified boot* the attacker is in control
   of:

   - vendor public key